MaryHal/Barrage/README.md

     function draw(dt)
         while myBarrage:hasNext() do
             -- yield will give us plenty of variables to play with.
-            --    x, y is the position of the center of this bullet.
+            --    `x, y` is the position of the center of this bullet.
-            --    vx, vy is the velocity of the this bullet.
+            --    `vx, vy` is the velocity of the this bullet.
-            --    `alpha` is a range [0.0, 1.0] describing the current state of this bullet.
+            --    `alpha` is a range [0.0, 1.0] describing the intended transparency of this bullet.
             --        0.0 = Dead, 1.0 = Alive, (0.0, 1.0) = Dying (vanishing, no hitbox)
             --    `model` is the model index of this bullet. local x, y, vx, vy, alpha, model = myBarrage:yield()